What we do

 SES units sandbag to protect property and infrastructure from floods, as well as assisting Victoria Police with evacuations.

-Following severe storms, SES units can provide temporary repairs—like tarping—to damaged structures, and remove fallen trees and branches from properties.
+Following severe storms, SES units can provide temporary repairs – like tarping – to damaged structures, and clear fallen trees and branches so that they no longer pose a danger.
+Note that SES does not remove this debris from your property.

 SES units provide warnings and public advice, along with assisting evacuations and undertaking search and rescue following tsunamis.